IOCCC image by Matt Zucker

 man ./weasel.man

-What it is: This is a brief summary of the program; the man page is more thorough than this.
+What it is: this is a brief summary of the program; the man page is more thorough than this.

-How it works: Explain some of the basic concepts and terms of the program; if you’re familiar with genetic algorithms there won’t be any problem following this section but it might be of some value to read anyway.
+How it works: explains some of the basic concepts and terms of the program; if you’re familiar with genetic algorithms there won’t be any problem following this section but it might be of some value to read anyway.
 There is a randomised mode that doesn’t use a genetic algorithm; it can be triggered a number of ways but the -m option enables it specially (I discuss this thoroughly in Hints).

-Hints: Perhaps the longest part of this document because in it I document the keyboards, options, subtleties, including features that might appear to be bugs but aren’t - including an input error, an Easter egg obfuscation and quite a few example invocations.
+Hints: perhaps the longest part of this document because in it I document the keyboards, options, subtleties, including features that might appear to be bugs but aren’t - including an input error, an Easter egg obfuscation and quite a few example invocations.
 If you’ve read the man page you probably don’t need this unless there is something specific you’re after.

-Obfuscation: Some of the techniques that might not be used.
+Obfuscation: some of the techniques that might not be used.

-How to build: Here I describe briefly the constants that can be redefined S, M and N: the maximum size of the chromosome (target string; the maximum length is S - 1 but it must be >= the default 38), the number of maximum attempts before giving up and the number of offspring, respectively.
-I also give example compiler invocations, portability notes, an more portability notes and a note on rpm.html.
+How to build: here I describe briefly the constants that can be redefined S, M and N: the maximum size of the chromosome (target string; the maximum length is S - 1 but it must be >= the default 38), the number of maximum attempts before giving up and the number of offspring, respectively.
+I also give example compiler invocations, portability notes, an more portability notes and a note on rpm.html; I obviously DO NOT recommend installing it any more than the Judges would, but it was part of my entry for personal reasons and since the Judges remarked about it I have kept it in place.

-On the subject of S and N: As the judges’ suggested runs imply you can change the target string at runtime; make test runs a script test.sh which reads from the file test-strings.txt, running the program for each string in the file, waiting approximately two seconds before continuing.
+On the subject of S and N: as the judges’ suggested runs imply you can change the target string at runtime; make test runs a script test.sh which reads from the file test-strings.txt, running the program for each string in the file, waiting approximately two seconds before continuing.
 I explain how to pass options to the script in part of Hints.

-Final thoughts: You might enjoy what I included; they’re humorous pieces by Dennis Ritchie and Ken Thompson themselves from the infamous UNIX-HATERS Handbook.
+Final thoughts: you might enjoy what I included; they’re humorous pieces by Dennis Ritchie and Ken Thompson themselves from the infamous UNIX-HATERS Handbook.

-Winning thoughts: What it means to me to win as well as some dedications and thanks.
+Winning thoughts: what it means to me to win as well as some dedications and thanks.
 Here too I include a link to a website which will be dedicated to this entry beyond what will be published on the IOCCC website.

-1. What it is
+What it is

 Skip to How it works.